pradhuman-suner/pradhuman-suner.github.io/README.md

 ## Welcome
-## This is repo for my persional page : https://pradhuman-suner.github.io/
+## This is repo for my personal page : https://pradhuman-suner.github.io/
 Made using Bootstrap, HTML, CSS , JS